You think losing weight is going to fix how you feel about your body image. But it won’t.

 The scarcity mindset dieting requires is insidious.
 The constant black/white, all-or-nothing thinking.
 Repeatedly feeling guilt, failure and disgust about your body and your food choices.
 The negative internal dialogue that the diet mentality conjures leaks out into other aspects of your life.

 You start thinking you need “fixing” in other areas.

 You’re not disciplined enough.

-Maybe you pull back on following a specific diet program—in favor of balance & mindfulness.
-But that approach is still SO heavily influenced by diet culture (they just have better marketing.)
-And now all that’s happened is you’ve gained weight, you feel even more out of control, and you feel you need to start a new diet because you’ve romanticized that you were happier when you were intentionally losing weight (even though you weren’t).
+Maybe you pull back on following a specific diet program—in favor of balance and mindfulness.
+However you’re still under the influence of diet culture messaging.
+And now you’re gaining weight.
+Continuing to feel even more out of control, you think you need to start a new diet.
+Ultimately, you’ve romanticized that you were happier when you were intentionally losing weight.
+(Even though you weren’t).

 This cycle will chase you for the rest of your life, friend.
 But there IS a way to stop focusing on losing weight as a means to happiness and acceptance.
 You can decide to heal.
 To accept who God made you to be.
 You can reject and un-learn diet culture.
 You can prioritize your mental health instead.
 Embrace your God-given intuition.
 Honor your body’s needs with Intuitive Eating.
 Learn body neutrality (then acceptance, then respect, then love) and give yourself grace.
 So much grace.

 You CAN do this.